csv2db/csv2db/README.md

   -v, --verbose         Verbose output.
   --debug               Debug output.
   -t TABLE, --table TABLE
                         The table name to use.
   -o DBTYPE, --dbtype DBTYPE
                         The database type.
 Choose one of ['oracle', 'mysql', 'postgres', 'db2'].
   -u USER, --user USER  The database user to load data into.
   -p PASSWORD, --password PASSWORD
                         The database schema password.
   -m HOST, --host HOST  The host name on which the database is running on.
   -n PORT, --port PORT  The port on which the database is listening.
+If not
+                        passed on the default port will be used (Oracle: 1521,
+                        MySQL: 3306, PostgreSQL: 5432, DB2: 50000).
   -d DBNAME, --dbname DBNAME
                         The name of the database.
   -b BATCH, --batch BATCH
                         How many rows should be loaded at once.
-$
+  -s SEPARATOR, --separator SEPARATOR
+                        The columns separator character(s).
 ```

 ## How to use csv2db